Case Studies

 The “pump and dump” approach to content via social media is dead and buried.
 Likewise, if you aren’t giving your followers a voice, you’re inevitably holding back your ability to grow.

 Looking for more?
-Check out this stellar resource to learn more about integrating UGC into your marketing strategy:
+Check out this stellar resource to learn more about integrating UGC into your marketing strategy: User Generated Content Marketing: Integrating Customer Photos Into Your eCommerce Store

 This form of content is fairly adaptable, meaning that there are different ways to incorporate it into a brand’s marketing strategy depending on its needs.
 That being said, there are some general guidelines or User Generated Content best practices that are recommended when it comes to this type of strategy.

-Brands should endeavor to pick the right social network for their brand.
+Brands should endeavour to pick the right social network for their brand.
 Usually pulling UGC from lots of different sources isn’t necessary, some brands just stick to Instagram, whereas others are more likely to capture the right content from their audience on Facebook.
 It is recommended that marketers begin with and prioritize the right channels as part of their strategy.

 Another practice that is beneficial for marketers is to think about the appropriate channels on which to share the UGC they have gathered.
 Sometimes the best platform to share UGC is the same platform from which it was gathered.
-Most brands find that incorporating User Generated Content into their website is a winning move, but it can also be utilized in events, email campaigns, paid to advertise, and more.
+Most brands find that incorporating User Generated Content into their website is a winning move, but it can also be utilized in events, email campaigns, paid advertising, and more.

 One of the most important guidelines to follow is getting permission from the content creators to share their content.
-Not only is it best to ask for permission but it is also best practice to credit the creator somewhere, often when you hover over UGC on brands site you will be able to see the Instagram handle of the person who created the image or video.
+Not only is it best to ask for permission but it is also best practice to credit the creator somewhere, often when you hover over UGC on brand’s site you will be able to see the Instagram handle of the person who created the image or video.

 While we can acknowledge that follower count isn’t everything, it never hurts to bump up your numbers.
 The more followers, the more UGC you’re likely to receive.